 Have you ever created a return label when you sent back a pair of shoes you ordered online?
 Booked reservations at a restaurant through an app?
 Canceled those reservations when your date fell through?
 Then you’ve relied on support automation and backend integrations to make your life easier.

 Ultimate’s bot helping a customer to process an order return — without any need for agent involvement.

 How do backend integrations work?

 And the companies enabling you to self-serve this way?
 Imagine how much longer it would have taken to call the restaurant on the phone, have someone go through reservations manually, then enter your information into a system.
 Now imagine how much time it would’ve cost them to do this for every customer trying to book a table that night.
-Instead, they reduced handle times while giving you the chance to get what you needed, when you needed it.
+Instead, they reduced handling times while giving you the chance to get what you needed, when you needed it.
 It’s a win-win situation for everyone.

 Over the past decade, Application Programming Interfaces (APIs) have emerged as the most efficient way to build backend integrations.
 Think of APIs as an equivalent to Siri on your phone: Someone you can call on to look up information for you.
 In fact, developers frequently talk about “calling” an API to reveal a predefined set of data from a program.
 When you’re chatting or emailing with an online shop’s bot, and they send you tracking information for your package?
-That’s the result of their virtual agent calling their shipping provider’s API to pass back that provider’s information about your package.
+That’s the result of their bot calling their shipping provider’s API to pass back that provider’s information about your package.